top of page

 Individual Sessions

-$140 (45 minute sessions)
+$140 (45-minute sessions)

-$155 (60 minute sessions)
+$155 (60-minute sessions)

-Information on Benefits of Self-Pay (if we do not take your insurance)
+Information on Benefits of Self-Pay

 For clients whose insurance we do not accept, private-pay psychotherapy offers the benefits of discretion, flexibility, and depth of care.
 A key benefit of private-pay therapy is enhanced privacy and confidentiality.
 When insurance is involved, diagnoses and treatment information are shared with third parties (insurance companies).
 Private-pay therapy allows your work to remain confidential, creating a space where you can engage more openly and thoughtfully in the therapeutic process.